telavivmakers/geek_code/README.md

 Geeks come in many shapes and sizes.
 Shape code is divided into two parts delimited by a colon, the first indicating vertical, and the second horizontal extent.
 ```
-D+++:+++ 	=	I usually have to duck through doors/I take up three movie seats.
++++:+++ 	=	I usually have to duck through doors/I take up three movie seats.
-D++:++ 		=	I'm a basketball/linebacker candidate.
+++:++ 		=	I'm a basketball/linebacker candidate.
-D+:+ 		=	I'm a little taller/rounder than most.
++:+ 		=	I'm a little taller/rounder than most.
-D: 		=	I'm an average geek
+: 		=	I'm an average geek
-D-:-		=	I look up to most people.
+-:-		=	I look up to most people.
 Everyone tells me to gain a few pounds.
-D--:-- 		=	I look up to damn near everybody.
+--:-- 		=	I look up to damn near everybody.
 I tend to have to fight against a strong breeze.
-D---:--- 	=	I take a phone book with me when I go out so I can see to eat dinner.
+---:--- 	=	I take a phone book with me when I go out so I can see to eat dinner.
 My bones are poking through my skin.
 ```

 Example: D+++:--- indicates extremely tall and thin.

 CM = COMPUTERS
 ======